PatrickOliveros/resume_scanner_open_source/README.md

 For the most upto date scanner please go to https://resume.referd.ai/resumescanner/

-(We try to keep this repository upto date but it often lags behind the live scanner)
+(We try to keep this repository up to date but it often lags behind the live scanner)

 <p align="right">(<a href="#top">back to top</a>)</p>